View Sumitomo Corporation's Sustainability : Disclosure based on IBC Stakeholder Capitalism Metrics

 |

-In the AmbatovyProject, a company in the Republic of Madagascar in which we have an equity stake, we are developing mines in an area of 1,600 hectares.
+In the Ambatovy Project, a company in the Republic of Madagascar in which we have an equity stake, we are developing mines.
 We run an offset program in line with guidance from the Business and Biodiversity Offsets Program (BBOP) and IFC Performance Standard 6, and as an initiative to mitigate the impact of development on ecosystems by regenerating or creating other ecosystems.
-As a specific example, we have offset our impacts across 14,000 hectares of land, or nine timesthe area of our business, including conserving 6,800 hectares of forested land that is similar to the land being developed |
+As a specific example, we have offset our impacts across 14,000 hectares of land, or nine times the area of our business, including conserving 6,800 hectares of forested land that is similar to the land being developed. |

 Land use and ecological sensitivity Report the number and area (in hectares) of sites owned, leased or managed in or adjacent to protected areas and/or key biodiversity areas (KBA). |

-Sumitomo Corporation joined the TNFD Forum in June 2022 and conducted a trial analysis based on v0.4 of the TNFD beta framework in FY2023.
-We also conducted a trial analysis based on the TNFD in FY2024.
-For the results of the analysis, please see here. |
+Sumitomo Corporation joined the TNFD Forum in June 2022 and registered as a TNFD early adopter in September 2023.
+We also made disclosures based on the TNFD recommendations in FY2025.
+For the details of the disclosure, please see here. |

 |